usnistgov/oscal-tools/xslt/generate/readme.md

 ### Runtime parameter

-Alternatively, the XSLT will produce a fresh 'unused' OSCAL document when invoked with itself (or any XSLT stylesheet) as nominal source document, with one of the following parameter settings:
+Alternatively, the XSLT will produce the same outputs when invoked with itself (or any XSLT stylesheet) as nominal source document, with one of the following parameter settings:

 - `make=catalog`
 - `make=profile`